QuTech-Delft/qx-simulator/docs/user-guide/user-guide.md

 - `Shots requested` and `Shots done` are always equal to the number of iterations.
 - `Measurements` contains the number of times a given measurement value is captured when running the iterations.
-  In this case, the circuit doesn't contain any measurement, so the measurement register is always 00 (100 times).
+  In this case, the circuit doesn't contain any measurement, so the measurement register is always `00` (100 times).
 - `State` contains the full quantum state at the end of the very last iteration.
-  It maps quantum kets to complex amplitudes.
+  It maps quantum _kets_ to complex amplitudes.
   Here you can recognize the usual Bell pair state: `1/sqrt(2) ( |00> + |11> )`.

+!!! note

+    The number of iterations does not affect the quantum state.
+    For  every iteration, the quantum state is reset.
+    Thus, the state returned as part of the simulation result is that of the last simulation iteration.

 If we now add measurements: